alpineda/PuzzleGenerator/README.md

 | 1 | 4 | 4 | 3 | G |
 ---------------------

-The shortest solution for the instance above is 19 moves: R D L R U D R L R L U D L D R R U D D
+The shortest solution for the instance above is 19 moves: R D L R U D R L R L U D L D R R U D D.

+The Value Function for the Puzzle:
+Below are some features that are expected from a 'good' puzzle that is both challenging and entertaining.
+1) The puzzle has a solution.
+2) The puzzle has a unique shortest solution.
+3) The puzzle contains as few "black holes" (dead ends) as possible.
+A "black hole" is a cell that can be reached but once there, there is no possible way to ever reach the goal.
+4) The puzzle contains as few "white holes" as possible.
+A "white hole" is a cell that is not possible to get to.
+5) The puzzle contains as few forced forward moves as possible.
+A forced forward move occurs when there is only one action that leaves a reachable cell.
+6) The puzzle contains as few forced backward moves as possible.
+A forced backward move occurs when there is only one action that reaches a reaching cell.
+Using these features, we are able to quantitatively evaluate how "good" a puzzle is (i.e. how challenging and entertaining):
+1) Multiply the length of a puzzle by 5.
+2) Add (rows x columns) points if there is a unique shortest solution.
+3) Subtract 2 points for each white or black hole.
+4) Subtract 2 points for each forced forward or backward move.
+5) Subtract (rows x columns x 100) points if the puzzle does not have a solution.